devzendo/transputer-emulator/README.md

 To build, cd to the top level directory (where this README.md is) and do: mvn clean compile -P build

-This creates the shared library code that contains the project version, in the target/classes directory, then does: cd cmake-build-debug; cmake .. (ie regenerate the cmake cache) cmake --build cmake-build-debug --target all -- -j 4
+This downloads all dependencies, and creates the shared library code that contains the project version, in the target/classes directory, then does: cd cmake-build-debug; cmake .. (ie regenerate the cmake cache) cmake --build cmake-build-debug --target all -- -j 4